quorten/coolnums/README.md

 year 2004, it was buried beneath the Bloodshed Dev-C++ IDE GUI so as to make it invisible.
 It was also my first experience programming against the GNU Multiple Precision (GMP) bignum library.

+Again, good help was harder to find back then than it is today.